-The Research Foundation offers a suite of retirement benefits to
+The Research Foundation offers a suite of retirement benefits to employees.

-The RF will continue your Health Care coverage after you retire, if you meet the following eligibility requirements and you pay the required premium.
+The RF will continue your Health Care coverage after you retire if you meet the following eligibility requirements and you pay the required premium.

-If you do not meet these eligibility requirements, you may still continue coverage under the RF Health Care plan under COBRA prior to age 65.
+If you do not meet these eligibility requirements, you may continue coverage under the RF Health Care plan under COBRA prior to age 65.

 The RF will continue Health Care coverage for your eligible dependents if they have been covered under your plan for at least one full year before you retire.
 No new dependents can be added to your coverage after you retire.
-If you die, health insurance for your covered dependents will continue for the remainder of their lifetime, while your dependents remain in an eligible status and pay the required premium.
+If you die, health insurance for your covered dependents will continue for the remainder of their lifetime, while your dependents remain eligible and pay the required premium.